bitfoundation/bitplatform/docs/bit-server-side-web-api.md

 Comming soon.

-### Secure Web API sample
+### Web API - Swagger configuration

-This sample is a web api which is protected by bit identity server.
+Swagger is the World's Most Popular API Tooling.
+Using this sample you can findout how to customize web api in bit.

 Comming soon.